webda2l/symfony-docs/security/csrf.rst

         // ...
     }

-You can also customize the rendering of the CSRF form field creating a custom :doc:`form theme </form/form_themes>` and using ``csrf_token`` as the prefix of the field (e.g. define ``{% block csrf_token_widget %} ... {% endblock %}`` to customize the entire form field contents).
+You can also customize the rendering of the CSRF form field by creating a custom :doc:`form theme </form/form_themes>` and using ``csrf_token`` as the prefix of the field (e.g. define ``{% block csrf_token_widget %} ... {% endblock %}`` to customize the entire form field contents).